November 2 - 6, 2020

 International Education Week is a weeklong event in November celebrating the importance of different cultures and global awareness.
-There will be various events held this week with free food, performances, and more!
+Generally, various events are held this week with free food, performances, and more!

 Everyone is welcome to join.
 If you would like to participate or have an event to contribute to this week, please contact the office on how to get involved.